-I’ve used cream-colored viscose/ rayon knit fabric with a silky sheen for the sweater blouse, and pink silky viscose fabric for the skirt, scarf, and belt.
-Both types of fabrics were used in the 1920s as replacement for the expensive silk.
+I used cream-colored viscose rayon knit fabric with a silky sheen for the sweater blouse, and pink silky viscose rayon fabric for the skirt, scarf and belt.
+Both types of fabrics were used in the 1920s as replacement for expensive silk fabric.

 As usual, I drafted the patterns myself.
 The outfit is based on this 1928 pretty blouse skirt outfit (in the middle of the page).
 And here‘s a very similar dress at a picnic.
 And a silky rose-colored skirt with a powder pink blouse.

-The skirt pattern is based on this 1920s photograph.
+The skirt is based on this 1920s photograph.

-My skirt has pleats in front as the skirt in the photgraph.
+My skirt has pleats in front like the skirt in the photograph.
 It also seems to be a very similar fabric, either a thin silk or artificial silk fabric.

-The scarf is made with pieces of the pink rayon fabric joined with fagoting.
-Fagoting or fagotting was used in the 1920s as a lace-like trim.
+The scarf is made with pieces of the pink rayon fabric which are joined together with fagoting.
+Fagoting or fagotting was used in the 1920s as lace-like trim.

-‘To be really smart a scarf must be more than a strip of silk – it must have some note of interest in the way it is made’ (source).
+‘To be really smart a scarf must be more than a strip of silk – it must have some note of interest in the way it is made’ (1920s source).

-And this is a great way to use scraps of fabric. 😉
+And this is a great way to use up fabric scraps! 😉

 The outfit can also be worn with a belt tied at the hip …